-To limit the risk of picking up radiation or tracking it out of the room, there are strict safety rules.
+To limit the risk of picking up radiation or tracking it out of your child’s room, there are strict safety rules.
 For example, you must wear a paper gown, gloves and booties over your shoes in your child’s room and take them off at the door.
-You will use a small device (dosimeter) to check how much radiation you’ve been exposed to.
+You will wear a small device (dosimeter) to check how much radiation you’ve been exposed to.
+You will also use a radiation meter that’s right outside your child’s door.
 Your child’s team will explain all the safety rules.

 Who needs I-131-MIBG therapy?